 Once it passes beneath the inguinal ligament, it divides into a deep and superficial branch.
-The deep branch supplies the quadriceps and the superficial branch divides into the medial cutaneous and anterior cutaneous nerve of the thigh.
+The deep branch supplies the quadriceps.
+The superficial branch divides into the medial cutaneous and anterior cutaneous nerve of the thigh.
 The nerve terminates as the sensory saphenous nerve, in the gaiter region of the leg.

 It may seem counter intuitive that the femoral nerve (the nerve of the anterior thigh) arises from the posterior cords of the lumbar plexus.
 The answer to this contradiction can be found in embryology.
-The lower limb rotates 180 degrees, unlike the upper limb that doesn’t.
+Unlike the upper limb, the lower limb rotates 180 degrees.
 As a result, the anterior nerve derives its roots from the posterior cords, and vice versa for the obturator.
-In fact, the lumbar nerve roots for these nerves is also odd, as the thigh muscles are not lumbar structures.
-During embryological development the thigh muscles migrate from the lumbar area and carry their innervation with them hence L1-L4.
+In fact, the lumbar nerve roots for these nerves are also odd, as the thigh muscles are not lumbar structures.
+During embryological development the thigh muscles migrate from the lumbar area and carry their innervation with them, hence L1-L4.

-The first motor branch innervates Iliacus.
+The first motor branch innervates iliacus.
 This muscle, in conjunction with the psoas major, causes medial rotation of the hip.
 The deep branch of the femoral nerve then descends to supply the sartorius (the tailor’s muscle).
-Once it passes through the femoral canal (as the most lateral structure of the neurovascular bundle), it supplies the pectineus, a small muscle in the medial compartment of the thigh and finally the four heads of the quadriceps femoris (vastus medialis, vastus lateralis, vastus intermedius and rectus femoris).
+Once it passes through the femoral canal (as the most lateral structure of the neurovascular bundle), it supplies the pectineus, a small muscle in the medial compartment of the thigh.
+Finally, the nerve supplies the four heads of the quadriceps femoris (vastus medialis, vastus lateralis, vastus intermedius and rectus femoris).

 The overall functions of the femoral nerve are hip flexion (mainly via illiacus but also pectineus, sartorius and rectus femoris) and knee extension (via quadriceps).
 Both these movements are essential for walking and straightening one’s leg in any context (kicking a football, jumping etc).
 In the terminal stages of knee extension, it also causes a degree of medial rotation that results in locking of the knee (this is due to the larger, more rounded, and more forward projecting medial condyle).